groupdocs-merger/GroupDocs.Merger-Products/english/merger/java/split/potm.md

     enable: true
     title_left: "Split POTM File By Pages in Java"
     content_left: |
-        [GroupDocs.Merger](https://products.groupdocs.com/merger/java/) makes it easy for Java developers to split a single POTM file into multiple resultant files by implementing a few easy steps.
+        [GroupDocs.Merger](https://products.groupdocs.com/merger/java/) makes it easy for Java developers to split a single PDF file into multiple resultant files by implementing a few easy steps.

         *   Initialize <mark>**PageSplitOptions**</mark> class with output files path format.
         *   Create new instance of <mark>**Merger**</mark> class and pass source document path as a constructor parameter.